 Non-AOSP apps developed by Google and published in Google Play may be covered under our Google VRP, which also covers server-side issues.
 Vulnerabilities in Chrome may be handled under the Chrome Rewards program.

-At this time, vulnerabilities that only affect other Google devices (such as Nexus Player, Android Wear, or Project Tango) are not eligible for Android Security Rewards.
+At this time, vulnerabilities that only affect other Google devices (such as Android Wear or Project Tango) are not eligible for Android Security Rewards.

-In general, we will reward critical, high, and moderate severity vulnerabilities.
+In general, we will reward critical, high, moderate, and low severity vulnerabilities.
 Patches that don't necessarily fix a vulnerability but provide additional hardening may qualify for Google Patch Rewards.

 There are a few rules that we follow when rewarding a vulnerability report: